phdavis1027/irods_protocol_documentation/topical expositions/Basic iRODS Message Structure.md

-iRODS messages have three parts.
-These three parts are sent as separate transport packets.
+iRODS messages have five parts.
+These five parts are sent as separate transport packets.
 In order of transmission, they are:
 - Prelude: Required.
 4 bytes indicating how long in bytes the header will be.
 - Header: Required.
 An XML element with the tag <MsgHeader_PI>.
 Here is an example: ```
 <MsgHeader_PI>